 Richard Laymon’s novel, “Funland,” is a macabre ride into depravity.
 Set in the amusement park town of Beardsley, the story delves into the dark underbelly of a seemingly innocent tourist attraction, beneath which unspeakable horror occurs.

 Funland is Richard Laymon at his seediest best.
-Imagine a boardwalk amusement park overrun by a wicked crew of homeless individuals that emerge at night to terrorize anyone foolish enough to still be in the park after dark.
+Imagine a boardwalk amusement park overrun by a wicked crew of homeless individuals who emerge at night to terrorize anyone foolish enough to still be in the park after dark.
 Now imagine a misguided, vigilante group of youngsters whose aim it is to rid the homeless – trolls as they are called – from the park.

 Oh, and if you were wondering, there is a lot more to the amusement park than meets the eye.
 Horrors far worse than the trolls lurk within.

 The visuals in Funland are horrific, pure Laymon genius.
-This is the sort of creepshow that stays with you long after you finish reading it.
+This is the sort of creep show that stays with you long after you finish reading it.